Jashia333/Jashia333/README.md

 - 📶 **LocFormer**: A Transformer-based model to enhance transmitter localization in wireless radio maps.
 - 📍 **DPN-RME**: Deep Progressive Networks for improved Radio Map Estimation, published at *IEEE MIPR 2024*.
-- 🧠 **Research Companion**: A Streamlit tool integrating Gemini Pro, BERT-RAG, and SERP API for intelligent academic paper querying.
+- 🧠 **Research Companion**: A Streamlit tool integrating Gemini Pro and SERP API for intelligent academic paper with Langchain.

 ---